 For that reason, the golden tongue could have represented a line to the light even in the cold darkness of the underworld ruled by Osiris.

 Osiris was the god of the afterlife in Ancient Egypt and lived among the dead in the underworld known as Hades in Greek mythology, sometimes referred to as ‘the Silent Land.’

 He is believed to have been killed and hacked into pieces that were spread across Egypt.
-Isis, who was his wife and sister, gathered all the pieces and resurrected him, however.
+However Isis, who was his wife and sister, gathered all the pieces and resurrected him.

-Osiris himself was called ‘the Lord of Silence,’ as he enforced speechlessness on those held there.
+Osiris himself was called ‘the Lord of Silence,’ as he enforced muteness on those held there.
 This explains why silence was required during funerary arrangements, according to Egyptian mythology.